Accountability

 How Dr Paul Alsop reviews the quality of his skin cancer work

-Every skin lesion that Dr Paul Alsop biopsies or removes is sent to an independent laboratory (Pathlab) for histopathological analysis.
-These results are reviewed regularly to ensure skin cancers are detected accurately and removed safely.
+Every lesion removed by Dr Paul Alsop is sent to an independent pathology laboratory (Pathlab) for analysis.
+These results are reviewed regularly to ensure important skin cancers are being identified and treated appropriately.

 • 33 melanomas were diagnosed